Increase flight schedules to Wa airport – Bede Ziedeng

 The Member of Parliament for Lawra, Bede Ziedeng has appealed for more flight schedules to Wa instead of the usual three times a week by a commercial airline Passion Air.

-Mr. Ziedeng had filed a question in October 2021, trying to find out from the Minister of Transport, why the Wa Airport was no longer being patronized by commercial airlines as in the case of Kumasi and Tamale Airports.
+Mr Ziedeng had filed a question in October 2021, trying to find out from the Minister of Transport, why the Wa Airport was no longer being patronised by commercial airlines as in the case of Kumasi and Tamale Airports.

 He assured the House that to remedy the above breach, the Ministry together with key stakeholders took the necessary measures to have all the masts removed by their respective owners as well as other trees since 19th July 2021.